Skip to product information

 🌿 Understanding the Plant

-It completes its life cycle in one season.
-It is distinct from Roman Chamomile (*Chamaemelum nobile*), which is a perennial ground cover.
-German Chamomile produces more flowers and has a sweeter flavour, making it the superior choice for harvesting.
+Matricaria chamomilla (syn.
+M. recutita) is a robust Hardy Annual (H5).
+It completes its entire life cycle within a single summer season.
+It is distinct from Roman Chamomile (Chamaemelum nobile), which is a perennial ground-cover; German Chamomile is the superior choice for harvesting due to its higher essential oil content and sweeter flavour profile.

-Sow directly outdoors in Autumn (Sept) or Spring (March-May).
-Scatter the tiny seeds onto the surface of raked soil.
-Do not cover them; they need light to germinate.
-Press them gently into the soil.
-Germination takes 10-14 days.
+Direct sow outdoors in September for early blooms the following year, or in March to May for a mid-summer harvest.
+Scatter the tiny seeds onto the surface of finely raked, moist soil.
+Do not bury them; Chamomile seeds require light to trigger germination.
+Press them gently into the earth to ensure good soil contact.
+Germination typically occurs within 10-14 days.

 📋 Plant Specifications